mertcloud/CDE_vHoL/README.md

 ### A Note on File Resources and Spark Jobs in CDE

 FYI: Scroll down again and toggle the "Advanced" section.
 Here, under the "Resources" section you can notice that your File Resource has been mapped to the Job by default.
-This allows your Spark application to access files at runtime, such as the "parameters.conf" file you have uploaded to your File Resource earlier.
+This allows your Spark application to access files at runtime, such as the "parameters.conf" file you uploaded to your File Resource earlier.
 Your Spark application can then access the file e.g. as follows:

 ```python
 config = configparser.ConfigParser()